 Reaching for excellence does not mean trying to be perfect.
 It means we strive to use our talents, abilities, and skills to the very best of our ability.
 It means being ahead of the pack by going the extra mile.
 Here are a few ways you can commit to excellence:

 1. Pour your heart into what you do.

 Having a passion for what you do is the ultimate key to being successful.
 Half-hearted attempts will ultimately show through as a mediocre effort.

 2. Believe that what you do matters and will make a difference.

 You don't have to save the world in one stroke, but you can make a difference one person at a time.

-3. Do more than you are being compensated to do.
+3. Do more than you are being compensated for.

-Reaching excellence is about doing what you do anyway, even if you are not receiving remuneration for it.
-That quality of going the extra mile just because is what will set you apart from similar services/products.
+Reaching excellence is about doing more than what you do anyway, even if you are not receiving compensation for it.
+Going the extra mile just because is what will set you apart from everyone else.

 4. After you've done more than you are being compensated for, do it again.

-Raise the bar continually.
-Giving more than you get does come back to you in unexpected ways.
+Continually raise the bar.
+Giving more than you get comes back to you in unexpected ways.